 Complete Visitors Guide To The Savannah Historic District

 Within the boundaries of the Savannah River, E. Broad Street, Forsyth park, and Martin Luther King, Jr. Boulevard, you’ll find one of the top ten largest national historic landmark districts in the United States.
 The Savannah Historic District sits in the center of one of the South’s most important cities.
-The district encompasses the original town plan laid out in 1733 by Gen. James E. Oglethorpe, founder of the British colony of Georgia.
-Despite the passing of centuries, much of this designated area has remained the same such as its grid-like layout and the impeccably restored homes from the 18th and 19th centuries constructed in a variety of styles like Gothic, Victorian, and Greek Revival.
-Divisions within the district known as wards, squares and trustee lots are still intact.
+The Savannah Historic District encompasses the original town plan laid out in 1733 by Gen. James E. Oglethorpe, founder of the British colony of Georgia.
+Despite the passing of centuries, much of The Savannah Historic District has remained the same such as its grid-like layout and the impeccably restored homes from the 18th and 19th centuries constructed in a variety of styles like Gothic, Victorian, and Greek Revival.
+Divisions within the Savannah Historic District known as wards, squares and trustee lots are still intact.
 The historical preservation on display in Georgia’s First City is remarkable and speaks to a local government and a citizenry who treasure their city’s legacy and distinguished past.
-Today, for those with an interest or a love for art, culture, festivals, concerts, live theater, outdoor cafes, gourmet restaurants, and true Southern hospitality, this is where it all comes together.
-Furthermore, Savannah contains more than twenty city squares filled with museums, churches, mansions, monuments and famous forts of the Revolutionary & Civil War eras.
+Today, for those with an interest or a love for art, culture, festivals, concerts, live theater, outdoor cafes, gourmet restaurants, and true Southern hospitality, the Savannah Historic District is where it all comes together.
+Furthermore, Savannah’s Historic District contains more than twenty city squares filled with museums, churches, mansions, monuments and famous forts of the Revolutionary & Civil War eras.

 So, you may ask, what is the best way to explore this Southern belle?
 There are several ways, actually!

 Whether you decide to hop aboard Savannah’s favorite trolley to explore Savannah’s Historic District, take a spin on two wheels or simply put one foot in front of the other, these are the best ways to take in the city!